Alexander Gustafsson: Return and move to heavyweight

 Instead, Gustafsson was scheduled to remain at heavyweight and face Ben Rothwell on 21 May 2022.
 However, at the end of March, it was announced that Rothwell was released from the UFC roster.

 Return to Light Heavyweight

-Gustafsson faced Nikita Krylov at UFC Fight Night 208.
+Gustafsson faced Nikita Krylov on 23 July 2022, at UFC Fight Night 208.
 He lost the fight via knockout early in the first round.

 Gustafsson was scheduled to face Ovince Saint Preux on 10 December 2022, at UFC 282.
-However, Gustafsson withdrew due to undisclosed reason and was replaced by Philipe Lins.
+However, Gustafsson withdrew due to undisclosed reasons and was replaced by Philipe Lins.

+In a January 2024 interview, Gustafsson stated that he was training again, that he was still under contract with the UFC, and said "If I fight, it would be in the UFC."

+On 12 December 2024, it was reported that Gustafsson was granted his release from the UFC.

+Global Fight League

+On 11 December 2024, it was announced that Gustafsson was signed by Global Fight League.

+Gustafsson was scheduled to face former UFC Light Heavyweight Championship challenger Ovince Saint Preux on 25 May 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.